Eligibility: Pell Grant recipients only, semester, year and/or summer programs.

 Students must be US citizens.

 Eligibility: UGA is a Diversity Network Institution.
-The Diversity Abroad Network, in cooperation with the STA Travel, will offer twenty summer scholarships for full-time students to offset the cost of travel to study abroad host country.
+The Diversity Abroad Network, in cooperation with the STA Travel, will offer twenty summer scholarships for full-time students to offset the cost of travel to study away host country.
 Have minimum cumulative 2.75 GPA or the equivalent at an accredited university or college.
-Be willing to share their experiences abroad with the DiversityAbroad.com community via blogs (at least once a week), article submission (one or two article required depending on length of study abroad program) and participate in the DiversityAbroad.com Discussion Boards.
+Be willing to share their study away experiences with the DiversityAbroad.com community via blogs (at least once a week), article submission (one or two article required depending on length of study away program) and participate in the DiversityAbroad.com Discussion Boards.

 Applicants must be full-time undergraduate or graduate students at a university or college that is a member of the Diversity Abroad Network.
 Economically disadvantaged students, African-American/Black, Asian, Hispanic/Latino, multiracial/ethnic or Indigenous/Native-American, students with disabilities and first generation college undergraduate students are strongly encouraged to apply.